dojo/docs/quickstart/writingWidgets/popups.rst

 		}
 	}

-Note that Menu is responsible for calling both dijit.popup.open() and dijit.popup.close().
+Note that DropDownButton is responsible for calling both dijit.popup.open() and dijit.popup.close().

 Popup Widget
 ------------

 Any normal widget can be used as a popup.
 For example, dijit.Calendar is a normal widget (that can be displayed inline in the page) but is used as a popup by the DateTextBox widget.
 In other words, there's no _PopupWidget base class for popup widgets.

-However, there are two important methods in the popup widget that the popup widget should use to hint to the host widget that it's ready to be closed:
+However, there are two important methods in the popup widget that the popup widget should use to hint to the parent widget that it's ready to be closed:

 .. code-block :: javascript